aaronKilpatrick/javascript-projects/README.md

 * DOM Manipulation
 * Event Listeners

-This was far simplier than the first.
+This was far simpler than the first.
 6 lines of code and I was done in about 10 minutes.
 I am getting better at event listeners and Query Selecting.

 ## Project 003 - Hex Color Background Changer